jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ### Commit files and push to the remote branch

 #### DevOps Services Web IDE
-2. In the Working Directory Changes pane, select the check box for each file to commit.
+1. In the Working Directory Changes section, select the check box for each file to commit.

 3. In the **Enter the commit message** field, type a message that describes your changes.
 **Tip**: In the commit message, describe your changes well.